ordina-jworks/ordina-jworks.github.io/_posts/2020-06-23-user-feedback-websockets.md

 * Client may send a list of application subprotocols via `Sec-WebSocket-Protocol`.
 * Server must select one of the advertised subprotocols and return it via `Sec-WebSocket-Protocol`.
 If the server does not support any, then the connection is aborted.
 * Client may send a list of protocol extensions in `Sec-WebSocket-Extensions`.
-* Server may confirm one or more selected extensions via Sec-WebSocket-Extensions.
+* Server may confirm one or more selected extensions via `Sec-WebSocket-Extensions`.
 If no extensions are provided, then the connection proceeds without them.

 ### Choosing a subprotocol
 When I was searching for a suitable subprotocol for handling the data, I first experimented with [STOMP](https://stomp.github.io/){:target="_blank" rel="noopener noreferrer"}.